 Plivo iOS SDK V2 - Setting up Push Credentials

-The following section explains on how to receive incoming calls on the Plivo iOS SDK v2 using pushkit.
-To receiving an incoming call, you must:
+The following section explains how to receive incoming calls on the Plivo iOS SDK v2 using pushkit.
+To receive an incoming call, you must:

 - Enable VoIP services in your application.

 - Create a VoIP service certificate.

 - Create a provisioning profile for your app.

 - Create a push credential (.p12 file) using the VoIP certificate.